 This is yet another example where people have been conned into buying worthless gift cards.
 The condition placed on Toys 'R' Us gift card purchasers was most unfair, as no such condition was revealed when those gift cards were bought and this sort of coercion should not be allowed.
 Australian authorities need to introduce a law that forces administrators to treat gift card holders as preferential creditors and ensure that they can walk into a store in administration and redeem their gift cards for goods or cash of the same value before any other creditors.

-As can be seen from the above examples, the stores issuing gift cards are actually under no obligation to honour them.
+As can be seen from the above examples, the stores issuing gift cards are actually under no obligation to honour them or make them easy to redeem.
 The truth is that gift card holders become unsecured creditors of stores issuing them and are just added to the pile of other unsecured creditors if those stores go broke, having little or no chance of recovering the value of those gift cards.

 If a store that has issued gift cards finds itself in financial trouble, even if it does not actually go broke, it can still renege on its gift cards and refuse to honour them until the store becomes more secure, but in fact does not have to honour them at all.
 Recipients of those gift cards would have to take legal action against that store to recover the value of that gift card and invariably that would cost much more than it is worth.
 The stores rely on this situation, but never tell this to their clientele.
 In other words, those gift cards are really not worth a cracker.